Coherent excitation energy transfer in model photosynthetic reaction center: Effects of non-Markovian quantum environment: Introduction

 Unlike the light-harvesting systems, which have been theoretically intensively studied,\cite{Ish09234111,Kre112166, Che11194508,Xu13024106,Che1569,Zha16204109,Jan18035003,Kun208783,Yan211498,Kun22349} dynamics of the EET/ET processes in the reaction center is relatively rarely explored.
-So far theoretical studies on EET/ET in the photosynthetic reaction center are mainly based on some approximate methods, such as the Redfield equation,\cite{Rom14676,Wer18084112} polaron master equation,\cite{Qin17012125} and Pauli master equation.\cite{Cre13253601} The quantum coherence enhanced effect on electric current was once exhibited in Ref.\ \onlinecite{Dor132746}.
-However, Creatore and co-workers pointed out that the master equation used in Ref.\ \onlinecite{Dor132746} were unstable and the numerical evolutions there did not retain the positivity of density matrix, resulting in artificial behaviors which would diverge with time going on, see the details in Supplemental Material of Ref.\ \onlinecite{Cre13253601}.
+So far theoretical studies on EET/ET in the photosynthetic reaction center are mainly based on some approximate methods in the Markovian condition, such as the Redfield equation,\cite{Rom14676,Wer18084112} polaron master equation,\cite{Qin17012125} Lindblad equation,\cite{Kil15155102} and Pauli master equation.\cite{Cre13253601} The quantum coherence enhanced effect on electric current was once exhibited in Ref.\ \onlinecite{Dor132746}.
+However, Creatore and co-workers pointed out that the solutions in Ref.\ \onlinecite{Dor132746} were unstable and the numerical evolutions there did not retain the positivity of density matrix, resulting in artificial behaviors which would diverge with time going on, see the details in Supplemental Material of Ref.\ \onlinecite{Cre13253601}.
 Hence accurate simulations are needed, together with assessments on approximate approaches.

 In this work, we study this open system problem using a mixed dynamic approach.
 The photon bath (light) influence is treated adopting the Lindblad equation,\cite{Lin76119,Gor76821} while that of the phonon environment is via the dissipaton equation of motion (DEOM) method.\cite{Yan14054105,Zha15024112} The DEOM is a non-Markovian and nonperturbative approach, constructed on basis of a quasi-particle, dissipaton representation for hybridized collective bath dynamics.
 For reduced system dynamics, the DEOM is equivalent to the hierarchical equation of motion (HEOM) formalism,\cite{Tan20020901} which is established via time derivative on the influence functional path integral or stochastic fields methods.\cite{Tan89101,Yan04216,Ish053131,Xu05041103,Xu07031107} Both HEOM and DEOM are exact under Gaussian bath statistics.
 The DEOM is more convenient and straightforward to study environmental dynamics related problems, such as polarizations under external fields.\cite{Zha15024112,Zha16204109,Che21244105}